sandeshlawhale/terminal-portfolio/README.md

  - inspired heavily by LiveTerm.

 ## License
+This Project is licensed under the [MIT License](LICENSE).

+---

+Made with <3 by Sandesh Lawhale

 ## Quick Ending Note
 > This isn't just a **portfolio** - it's a playground.